dsplay/dsplay.github.io/docs/html-templates/index.md

 ---
 nav_order: 2
-title: DSPLAY HTML Templates
+title: HTML Templates
 has_children: true
 has_toc: false
 ---
-# DSPLAY HTML Templates
+# HTML Templates
 {: .no_toc }

 ## Table of contents